Dos And Don’ts of Exercising With Hashimoto’s

 Symptoms that I personally experience with a flareup are fatigue, heart palpitations, migraines, trouble sleeping, increased joint pain, brain fog, as well as hair shedding.
 And then there’s the higher body temperature that feels like a low-grade fever for weeks and anxiety that is only made worse by dealing with all this!

-My hope is that anyone living with autoimmune and chronic illness is able to find the support they need to live their best lives.
+I hope that anyone living with autoimmune and chronic illness can find the support they need to live their best lives.
 Fitness is a journey and one that has a lot of ups and downs, especially with the added health issues.
 But it’s still entirely possible.
+Over on the blog, you can learn more about the Worst Foods For Autoimmune Disease, Hashimoto’s Flare Up Causes, and other autoimmune-related topics.

-I’d love to know what tips and advice you’ve found to be most helpful on your own fitness journey?
+I’d love to know what tips and advice you’ve found most helpful on your fitness journey.
 Please share in the comments below!

 Xx Monti